Structure learning for extremal tree models: The extremal variogram

 For the class of H\"usler--Reiss distributions the extremal variogram turns out to be very natural.

 \begin{example} The H\"usler--Reiss distribution is parameterized by a variogram matrix $\Gamma \in \mathbb R^{d\times d}$; see \cite[][]{eng2018} for details.
-For any $d$-variate centered normal random vector $\g U$ with variogram matrix $\Gamma$, the extremal function relative to coordinate $m\in V$ can be represented as
+For any $d$-variate centered normal random vector $\g U$ with variogram matrix $\Gamma$, the extremal function relative to coordinate $m\in V$ has representation

 see \citet[][Prop.~4]{dom2016}.
 The extremal variogram $\Gamma^{(m)}$ for any $m\in V$ is then equal to the variogram matrix $\Gamma$ from the definition of the H\"usler--Reiss distributions, and, in particular, it is independent of the root node,